tiesjan/django-convenient-formsets/README.md

 extend Django's built-in `BaseFormSet` and `BaseModelFormset` by:
 - Overriding `deletion_widget` for the `DELETE` field and `ordering_widget` for the `ORDER` field of `BaseFormSet`.
-They default to the `forms.HiddenInput` in order to hide them from the user.
+They default to the `forms.HiddenInput` widget in order to hide them from the user.
   _**Note:** the [`deletion_widget` attribute and corresponding method][1] are
   available from Django 4.0 and later, and the [`ordering_widget` attribute and corresponding method][2] are available from Django 3.0 and later.
-They are backported to older versions supported by this package for your convenience._
+They are backported to older Django versions for your convenience._
-- Including the JavaScript files required for dynamic formsets.
+- Including the JavaScript files in the formset's `media` attribute required for dynamic formsets.

 [1]: https://docs.djangoproject.com/en/dev/topics/forms/formsets/#deletion-widget
 [2]: https://docs.djangoproject.com/en/dev/topics/forms/formsets/#ordering-widget